 Ingredients for Lightly Dusted Pan-Fried Sea-bass Fillet

-- Seasonings and spices - ground ginger, thyme, black pepper – I use coarse black pepper, salt, paprika, onion powder, garlic powder.
+- Seasonings and spices - salt, black pepper, paprika, ground ginger, thyme, onion powder, and garlic powder

-- Olive oil - for cooking.
-Use any oil you prefer.
+- Olive oil - use any oil you prefer for cooking.

 How to Make Lightly Dusted Pan-Fried Sea-bass Fillet

-1. Pat the seabass fillets dry and place them on a large plate.
-To a small bowl, add and combine the flour, salt, paprika, ground ginger, thyme, onion powder, and garlic powder.
+1. Pat the sea bass fillets dry and place them on a large plate.
+To a small bowl, add and combine the flour, salt, black pepper, paprika, ground ginger, thyme, onion powder and garlic powder.

 2. Using a spoon sprinkle half the seasoned flour onto the 4 fillets making sure you sprinkle it evenly.
 Turn the fillets onto the other sides and sprinkle the rest of the seasoned flour onto the fillets.
-Set aside for 10 minutes.
+Rub the seasoning into the fillets then set the fillets aside for 10 minutes.

-3. Preheat the cooking oil on a medium - to high heat and once heated, place the fillets into the frying pan with the skin facing down.
-Cook for 3 - 4 minutes then turn the fillets and cook for another 3 - 4 minutes.
+3. Place a frying pan on a medium to high heat and add the oil.
+Once the oil heats, add the fillets to the frying pan with the skin facing down.
+Cook for 3 - 4 minutes then turn the fillets and cook for another 3 - 4 minutes until crispy and golden in colour.
 If your frying pan is small you can cook 2 fillets at a time.
 Cooked fillets should reach 63oC/145oF.

 4. Place the cooked fillets onto a plate lined with kitchen towel and allow to stand for 5 minutes before serving.